hollan2/capstone_project/Isle of Trust/public/markdown/level0.md

 ~Great job!
 Your neighbor chose to cooperate so you gained some resources.
 ~You can click on other people on the map to learn more about them.
 ~Stage 16 filler
-~This is the selected player sidebar...
+~This is the selected player sidebar.
 ~You can see how many resources they have, how many times they've cooperated, and so on.
 ~If you scroll down to the bottom you can view a log of all the moves made by that player.
 ~Lastly if you get stuck and would like a quck summary of how the game works, you can find it in the NavBar under "How to play".